rerun-io/rerun/examples/python/live_depth_sensor/README.md

 ## Image

-First, the perspective camera is set using the [`Pinhole`](https://www.rerun.io/docs/reference/types/archetypes/pinhole) and [`Transform3D`](https://www.rerun.io/docs/reference/types/archetypes/transform3d) archetypes.
+First, the pinhole camera is set using the [`Pinhole`](https://www.rerun.io/docs/reference/types/archetypes/pinhole) and [`Transform3D`](https://www.rerun.io/docs/reference/types/archetypes/transform3d) archetypes.
 Then, the images captured by the RealSense sensor are logged as an [`Image`](https://www.rerun.io/docs/reference/types/archetypes/image) object, and they're associated with the time they were taken.